insthync/awesome-unity3d/README.md

 * [CustomToolbar](https://github.com/smkplus/CustomToolbar) - Custom toolbar with ability do add new toolbars and reorganize it
 * [Smart-Hierarchy](https://github.com/neon-age/Smart-Hierarchy) - Human-friendly hierarchy for Unity
 * [SuperEditor](https://github.com/UnitySuperEditor/SuperEditor) - Super Editor is a versatile Unity editor extension that includes a powerful, easy-to-use built-in IDE, Hieararchy enhancements, and Favorites enhancements
+* [hierarchy-2](https://github.com/truongnguyentungduy/hierarchy-2) - Editor extension to improve Unity hierarchy window.
+Makes the hierarchy more detail, but still clean and easy to organize.

 ### Effect and Shaders
 * [Unity 5 Effects](https://github.com/i-saint/Unity5Effects) - Effect storage space for Unity 5.